minhtriet326/minhtriet.github.io/_posts/2020-10-19-portfolios.md

 | coal | LNG |
 | deal | UK |
 | Shell | rise |

 </p>

 ### Named Entity Recognition and Disambiguation (NERD) with Wikidata
 Is it possible to do NERD in short queries, where there is fewer grammar clues or captitalization like in a sentence?
 Would the first and second Harry Potter `watch **harry potter** vs read **harry potter**?` be resolved to `film` and `book`?
 I create a demo [here](http://54.91.75.203/).

-**What I like** I did everything and tried my hand with ReactJS.
-I divise tests just to see which 2 words are.
+**What I like:** Tried my hand with ReactJS.
+I divise tests to see if cosine distance of different Word Embeddings suit the short text nature

-**What I could do better** I deployed it on a tiny machine to test the performance, but EC2 with education account somehow do not allow me to scale the instance up (?).
-Also could not find a Wikidata NERD dataset